Michinoku Coastal Trail WITH AUSWALK

 OVERVIEW

 The MCT is a hike through the heart and soul of Tohoku.
 For walkers that want to take the path less travelled then the MCT is a great option.
 It is also a great platform for those walkers seeking a meaningful adventure along with a unique blend of natural beauty, cultural immersion, and historical reflection.
+It offers hikers a chance to explore some of Japan’s most stunning coastal scenery, including rugged cliffs, serene rocky beaches, and idyllic fishing villages, whilst also serving as a pathway of remembrance and recovery.

 We walk from Hachinohe in the north in a southerly direction to Jodogahama Beach.
 We bypass the less interesting road sections, and walk almost all the time through the gorgeous endemic forest, along rugged clifftops and coastal trails.